katrinleinweber/Git-for-bio-scientists/README.md

 #### Technical

-> - works best for line- or paragraph-based files
+- works best for line- or paragraph-based files
-> - built for source code, but also useful for texts and simple images
+- built for source code, but also useful for texts and simple images
-> - less useful for complex or large file types
+- less useful for complex or large file types
-> - not a substitute for full backups
+- not a substitute for full backups

 #### Cultural

-> - helps build self-explanatory & verifiable project documentation (for your future self, colleagues, students, reviewers...)
+- helps build self-explanatory & verifiable project documentation (for your future self, colleagues, students, reviewers...)
-> - enables less painful collaboration on same set of files
+- enables less painful collaboration on same set of files
-> - conflicts only if same lines in same file get changed
+- conflicts only if same lines in same file get changed
-> - for text files: better than syncing tools
+- for text files: better than syncing tools

 ### Basic Git vocabulary: repository/repo

-> - project folder watched by Git
+- project folder watched by Git
-> - is still a normal folder: add, edit & delete files normally
+- is still a normal folder: add, edit & delete files normally
-> - database of file versions in hidden subfolder
+- database of file versions in hidden subfolder

 ![](images/repo-folder.png)

 ### Basic Git vocabulary: committing

-> - saving a logical set of file changes in Git, together with meaningful comment
+- saving a logical set of file changes in Git, together with meaningful comment
-> - changes can be within single file, or across different ones
+- changes can be within single file, or across different ones
-> - **commit history:** self-explanatory & verifiable documentation
+- **commit history:** self-explanatory & verifiable documentation
-> - DEMO: `fig_legends > initial`

 ### Basic Git vocabulary: .gitignore

-> - file that contains a repo's rules for ignoring files
+- file that contains a repo's rules for ignoring files
-> - No preview of highlighted changes?
+- No preview of highlighted changes?
 Large file?
 Auto-generated?
 Rather ignore those!
-> - DEMO: `30m summary > ignore all *.docx` & `Git it on > unignore *.pdf`

 [![](images/gitignore-or-not.png "Making Sense of Multiliteracy under the same context (Sindhu Radhakrishnan, 2010")](http://edc.education.ed.ac.uk/sindhur/2010/10/17/visual-artefact/)